FrannDzs/nVidia-modded-Inf/Readme.md

 This project is unofficial and not in any relationship or supported by nVidia Cooperation.

-This project only support x64 Windows versions, if you like to see x86 ask nVidia to extend the support or make a pull request.
+This project only support x64 Windows 10 versions, if you like to [see x86 ask nVidia to extend the support](https://www.anandtech.com/show/12191/nvidia-to-cease-driver-development-for-32bit-operating-systems) or make a pull request.

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40CHEF-KOCH)](https://twitter.com/CKsTechNews)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/CHEF-KOCH)